btjanaka/academic-site/README.md

 1. Add the page in `_data/navigation.yml`, using the URL `/<page>.html` and the title `<page>`.
 Alternatively, if not listing this page on the header, put it in `miscpages.yml`.

+### Adding Quote Drawings to the Personal Page

+The Personal page (in `src/personal.md`) hosts quote drawings from the repo https://github.com/btjanaka/art.
+To pull in a new drawing, run the `tools/add_quote_drawing.py` script.

 ## Modifications to TeXt-theme